 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in our facility and on our website.
 The Notice contains the effective date on the first page.

-Other uses and disclosures of health information not covered by this Notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose health information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain the records of the care that we provided to you.